Edwin Ray Guthrie

-Edwin Ray Guthrie (/ˈgʌθri/; January 9, 1886 – April 23, 1969) was a behavioral psychologist who began his career as a mathematics teacher and philosopher.
-However, he became a psychologist at the age of 33.
-He spent most of his career at the University of Washington, where he became full professor and then emeritus professor in psychology.
+Edwin Ray Guthrie (/ˈgʌθri/; January 9, 1886 – April 23, 1959), a behavioral psychologist, began his career in mathematics and philosophy in 1917.
+He spent most of his career at the University of Washington, where he was a full-time professor and later became an emeritus professor in psychology.

-Guthrie is best known for his theory that all learning is based on a stimulus–response association.
-This was variously described as one trial theory, non-reinforcement, and contiguity learning.
-The theory was:
+Guthrie is best known for his works regarding stimulus–response association, which has been variously described as one-trial theory, non-reinforcement, and contiguity learning.